getreu/tp-note/docs/source/tpnote--manual.md

 ---

-Markup languages like *Markdown* [^1] are perfectly suited for fast note taking.
+Markup languages like *Markdown* [^1] are perfectly suited for fast note-taking.
 Type your notes with your favourite text editor and observe the live rendered text in your web browser.

 _Tp-Note_ helps you to quickly get started writing notes with its powerful